Alternate Blood Hunter

 Quick Build

 You can make a Blood Hunter quickly by following these suggestions.
-First, make either your Strength or Dexterity your highest ability score, followed by your Constitution.
+First, make Constitution your highest ability score, followed by Strength.
 Second, choose the Haunted One background.
+Finally, take the Versatile Fighting Style.

 Hunter's Bane

-You have survived the Hunter's Bane, a dark alchemical ritual that suffuses your blood with sinister magic, granting you an enhanced knowledge and awareness of evil.
-At 1st level, you gain proficiency in either Nature, Religion, or Survival.
+You have survived the Hunter's Bane, a dark alchemical ritual that suffuses your blood with sinister magic, granting you the abilities of a Blood Hunter.
+At 1st level, you gain the following:

 The Blood Hunter